Jyotie/ecomdocs/source/widgets.rst

 Widgets
 =========================

-eComtics unlocks the potential of marketing and enables eCommerce companies to develop meaningful customer relationships that drive revenue.
-With eComtics, eCommerce companies can maximize customer lifetime value by enabling marketers to fully know their customers and respond to them in real time. eComtics powers the best commerce experiences.
-Enable the best customer experience and Increase your revenue.
-The best thing about the eComtics platform is you don't have to write a single line of code.
-Our machine learning and Widgets will power all the smartness - Sit back and enjoy.
+eComtics unlocks the potential of personalzied marketing, and enables eCommerce companies to develop meaningful customer relationships that drive revenue.
+With eComtics, eCommerce companies can maximize customer site interaction by utilizing the marketing data to fully understand their customers and respond in real time.
+Begin to enable the best experience for your customer and increase revenue.
+You don't have to write a single line of code.
+Our machine learning and smart widgets will power everything - Sit back and enjoy.

 * :ref:`what_are_widgets`